-I had never really liked bracelets and thought that that’ll never change.
+I had never really liked bracelets and thought that that will never change.
 The constant rubbing and movement of it as I swung my hand left a very unpleasant feeling on my wrist.
 I thought I'd never wear one again until earlier this year.
 A slim black thread with black bead strung along it like a rosary was wrapped around my wrist as I walked along the school corridors early in the morning heading to my class.
-It was gift from Jocelyn.
+It was a gift from Jocelyn.
 Despite the kindness, I was still itching to take it off.
 Minutes felt like hours with the bracelet.

-“I’ll take it off afterschool when she's not around”

-I said to myself.
+“I’ll take it off afterschool when she's not around”, I said to myself.

 There was this mental barrier I had from wearing bracelets and sticking to them.
 This same phenomenon seemed to pervade some parts of my life.
 I was often hesitant to take leaps into new things or foreign environments, afraid I wasn’t up for it, afraid it just wasn’t for me.
 I’d sometimes miss deadlines for competitions because I ponder too much on whether it was even worth a shot.
 During my first year of high school, when appointed as the Student Council’s head of welfare, I found myself procrastinating over my duties and afraid of adding more responsibilities to my plate due to fear of failing and pressure.
 When wanting to try new programming languages, fearing the difficulty of the foreign elements I'll need to learn in the future, I end up not starting at all.

 As the last class of my day drew closer, I was sitting at my desk when I was approached by Jocelyn.

-“Are you liking it?”
+“Are you liking it?” she asked.

-She asked.
 I suddenly remembered the gift she gave me and looked over to my left wrist.

 “Huh”

 To my surprise, the bracelet was resting comfortably on my wrist.
 I’d completely forgotten about it.
-It was at this point I realized that maybe my initial thought that bracelets not being my thing wasn’t true at all.
+It was at this point I realized that maybe my initial thought of bracelets not being my thing wasn’t true at all.
 I made baseless assumptions in my head and overthink it.
 It was my mind that was hindering me.

 From that moment on, I knew that overthinking and assuming too much is not going to help and that I should just take action, no matter how scary or challenging it may seem.
 Over the summer, I did not hesitate to indulge myself in studying new, foreign material outside my school’s curriculum for my internship and took part in hackathons with my friends despite having zero prior experience.
-And, as the school year approached, Instead of spending evenings cooped up in my room binge watching netflix, I’d go out and try fishing for the first time or learn how to cook a new dish.
+And, as the school year approached, Instead of spending evenings cooped up in my room binge watching Netflix, I’d go out and try fishing for the first time or learn how to cook a new dish.
 When presented with the task in my student council, I said yes to it despite being unsure if I’m capable of it, I can always learn to do it later.

 Just these seemingly small changes in my head changed how I approach my opportunities and perceive my circumstances.
 I’d become more open-minded and eager to take the first step.

 I know now how one’s mind can play a huge role in achieving things.
 Humans are limited in a lot of aspects but to think and imagine freely is not one of them.
-The bracelet, which felt like a shackle initially, both physically and mentally, had become proof of that and also a constant reminder to me that my limitation - its only my imagination.
+The bracelet, which felt like a shackle initially, both physically and mentally, had become proof of that and also a constant reminder to me that my limitation is only my imagination.